johnperry-math/AoC2022/README.md

 The input was fairly small, so rather that write a parser I put the values directly into the records.
 Rather amazingly, I didn't make any typos!

+## Day 12: Hill Climbing Algorithm

+1. Find the length of the shortest path from Start to End.
+2. Find the length of the shortest path from any ground-level point to End.

+I wasted entirely too much time trying to make this work with a depth-first algorithm.